Connie Mack: Professional career

-Beginning in 1886, Mack played 10 seasons in the National League and one in the Players' League, for a total of 11 seasons in the major leagues, mainly as a catcher.
+Beginning in 1886, Mack played 10 seasons in the National League and one in the Players' League, for a total of 11 seasons in the Major Leagues, mainly as a catcher.

+Minor leagues

+Beginning in 1884, he played on minor league teams in the Connecticut cities of Meriden and Hartford.

+Washington Nationals (1886–1889)

-Beginning in 1884, he played on minor league teams in the Connecticut cities of Meriden and Hartford before being sold to the Washington Nationals (sometimes called the Statesmen or the Senators) of the National League in 1886.
+Mack was sold to the Washington Nationals (sometimes called the Statesmen or the Senators) of the National League in 1886.

+Buffalo Bisons (1890)

 In the winter of 1889, he jumped to the Buffalo Bisons of the new Players' League, investing his entire life savings of $500 in shares in the club.
 But the Players' League went out of business after only a year, and Mack lost his job and his whole investment.
-In December 1890 Mack signed a contract with the Pittsburgh Pirates of the National League and remained with them for the rest of his career as a full-time player.